Supporting the Autonomy of Young Children Increases Achievement Through High School and Beyond

-That was just one moment in my son's life.
-AND, there have been literally tens of thousands of such moments as both my sons grew and developed.
+That was just one moment in my son's life, and there have been literally tens of thousands of such moments as both my sons have grown and developed.
 Each time they faced a problem, they were supported to figure out how to solve it.

 I didn't walk away and say, "Figure it out," only to leave him feeling isolated, frustrated and sad.
 And I didn't give in to his frustration, do the easy thing and just solve the problem for him.

 1. Unconditional love and acceptance of the child you are actually parenting (not the child you want to parent, or the child you think you're parenting, or the child you always dreamed of parenting).
-Knowing and accepting your child for who he/she/they is/are deep down inside is the first and most important step to becoming an autonomy supportive parent. https://www.purposeparenting.net/post/unconditional-love-acceptance-first-most-important-step-being-an-autonomy-supportive-parent
+Knowing and accepting your child for who he/she/they is/are deep down inside is the first and most important step to becoming an autonomy-supportive parent.

 2. Provide each child with a sense of belonging.
 Be on your child's team.
-Everyone pulling in the same direction towards shared goals.
+Help everyone pull in the same direction towards shared goals.

 4. Support your child's healthy, unique development.
 Be patient and accept where they are physically, emotionally, socially, intellectually.
 They are where they are, right when they need to be there.

 6. Teach and model good boundaries and limits, rather than enforcing rules and control or exerting pressure.
-There is NEVER a reason to be in a power struggle with your child.
-Power struggles - by definition - indicate you think you have POWER over your child as their parent.
-That's the opposite of autonomy supportive parenting (this will be a long blog post).
+There is never a reason to be in a power struggle with your child.
+Power struggles--by definition--indicate you think you have power over your child as their parent.
+That's the opposite of autonomy-supportive parenting.

 7. Help your child develop a sense of self-accomplishment, rather than a desire to please.
 Parent using encouragement, not praise.

-8. Model, expect & notice the behaviors you want to see (e.g. friendship, empathy, compassion, generosity, gratefulness, courage, persistence, curiosity, zest for life, etc.), and as much as possible IGNORE the behaviors you want to see less.
+8. Model, expect and notice the behaviors you want to see (e.g. friendship, empathy, compassion, generosity, gratefulness, courage, persistence, curiosity, zest for life, etc.), and as much as possible ignore the behaviors you want to see less.